factory-js/factory-js/CONTRIBUTING.md

-# Contributing guide
+# Contributing Guide

-Thank you for your interest in contributing to factory-js.
+Thank you for your interest in contributing to FactoryJS.
 The goal of this library is to enable developers to save time and write tests more easily and readably.
 Contributions are essential to achieving this goal, and we welcome contributions from everyone!

-## Where to contribute
+## Where to Contribute

-### Fixing bugs
+### Fixing Bugs

 We would appreciate it if you could report any bugs using [Issues](https://github.com/factory-js/factory-js/issues/new/choose).
 If you believe you can fix the bug you found, we welcome you to submit a PR directly, no issue report required!